-As a college student, you are ultimately confronted with many different situations that are often not necessarily legal and can lead to severe repercussions.
+As a college student, you are often confronted with many different situations that are often not necessarily legal and can lead to severe repercussions.
 College crimes often include misdemeanor offenses, but many charges can be heightened which lead to extended jail time, fines, and potentially even expulsion from your college.
 If you are facing a college crime, do not hesitate to contact an experienced Phoenix college crimes attorney rather than attempt to defend your crime on your own in court.

 If you are charged with a felony offense, you are often taken to jail and may be held there a few nights, depending on the severity of the offense.
 Several crime offenses that fall within a felony include:

 One of the most alarming aspects of college crimes is the possibility of expulsion from your university.
-Many Arizona colleges have guidelines in place, which protect students from first time offenses and place them on probation before asking the student to leave.
+Many Arizona colleges have guidelines in place, which protect students from first-time offenses and place them on probation before asking the student to leave.
 However, each school is different and requires research into the student handbook after a criminal offense has been committed.

 Punishment under Arizona state law includes potential jail sentences up to 6 months for misdemeanors, depending on the severity.
-Felony charges offer a larger range of punishments, and may involve anywhere from a 1 year prison sentence up to life in prison or the death penalty for Class 1 Felony convictions.
+Felony charges offer a larger range of punishments and may involve anywhere from a 1-year prison sentence up to life in prison or the death penalty for Class 1 Felony convictions.